TritonVM/triton-vm/specification/arithmetization.md

 1. The stack element in `st15` does not change.
 1. The top of the OpStack underflow, i.e., `osv`, does not change.
 1. The OpStack pointer does not change.
+1. The RAM value `ramv` does not change.

 ##### Polynomials